-Kansas City Catalytic Urban Redevelopment Initiative (KC-CUR) is a partnership with the Greater Kansas City Local Initiatives Support Corporation (LISC), the Mid- America Regional Council (MARC) and the City of Kansas City, Missouri.
+Kansas City Catalytic Urban Revitalization Initiative (KC-CUR) is a partnership with the Greater Kansas City Local Initiatives Support Corporation (LISC), the Mid- America Regional Council (MARC) and the City of Kansas City, Missouri.
 It’s been difficult to move many previous efforts from planning to implementation including identification of a development entity with sufficient capacity and financing necessary to execute large-scale, transformational redevelopment.
 KC-CUR is an effort to change that, with a strategy that includes a sustainable vision, financing model, and a system for ongoing management.
-The goal: to launch redevelopment of sufficient scale to be transformational in the UNI area and beyond.
+The goal: launching redevelopment of sufficient scale to be transformational in the UNI area and beyond.

 After nine months of data collection, meetings with neighborhood residents and other stakeholders, and reviewing previous East Side redevelopment plans, four target areas were identified for focused redevelopment planning and investment: 31st & Prospect, 31st & Troost, the Ivanhoe Neighborhood’s 39th Street Corridor, and UNI’s Wendell Phillips Neighborhood Initiative area.